 The Aral Sea was formerly the world’s 4th-largest lake straddling the border between Uzbekistan and Kazakhstan.
 It was and continues to be drained for cotton production, to the extent that it has now almost ceased to exist.
 The eastern basin has been renamed the Aralkum desert.
 Remnants of the Aral Sea survive both in Uzbekistan and Kazakhstan.

-The shrinking of the Aral Sea is a major environmental disaster that foretells much of the future of Central Asia: a hotter, drier, more extreme climate in which survival will become increasingly difficult.
+The shrinking of the Aral Sea is a major environmental disaster that foretells much of the future of Central Asia, and the rest of the world: a hotter, drier, more extreme climate in which human survival will become increasingly difficult.

 This guide aims to help the tourist visiting the area of the former Aral Sea.